trey/cn-marketing/src/policies/terms.md

 ## Account Terms

 1. You are responsible for maintaining the security of your account and password.
 The Company cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
-2. You may not use the Services for any purpose outlined in our [Use Restrictions policy](/policy/abuse/).
+2. You may not use the Services for any purpose outlined in our [Use Restrictions policy](/policies/abuse/).
 3. You are responsible for all content posted and activity that occurs under your account.
-That includes content posted by others who either: (a) have access to your login credentials; or (b) have their own logins under your account.
+That includes content posted by others who have access to your login credentials.
 4. You must be a human.
 Accounts registered by “bots” or other automated methods are not permitted.

 ## Payment

 1. Billing is managed through [Stripe](https://stripe.com) and all plan management is done on their website via [the Subscription section of your settings page](https://app.cassettenest.com/settings/#subscription).
-2. _**Currently, a paid plan is only a way of supporting ongoing development of Cassette Nest--there is no limitation of the functionality of the application.** In the future, plan to offer a free trial period and then put your account in **read-only** if you don’t subscribe (or your subscription lapses or is canceled)._
+2. _**Currently, a paid plan is only a way of supporting ongoing development of Cassette Nest--there is no limitation of the functionality of the application.** In the future, we plan to offer a free trial period and then put your account in **read-only** if you don’t subscribe (or your subscription lapses or is canceled)._

 ## Cancellation and Termination